What a Major Meta-Study Shows – And Why So Many People Are Getting Their Hands Dirty Again Right Now

 It's as if everything is spinning faster and faster.

-Because a large meta-study shows: Gardening can measurably contribute to mental health.
+Because a large meta-study shows: gardening can measurably contribute to mental health.

-What science has found out about gardening
+What science has discovered about gardening

 An international meta-analysis by Japanese environmental scientist Masashi Soga evaluated 22 scientific studies on the effects of gardening on health.